rawmind0/rancher-node/readme.md

 rancher-node
 ============

-node image based in rancher-base
+rancher-node image based in rancher-base

 To build